RobertFischer/vllm-proxy/README.md

 password `password` and use database `2`.
 (You do know that a single Redis server has multiple databases, right?)

 You can also use the string `local` to connect to `localhost:6379`.
+This is the default.

 Note that if the environment variable is configured to an invalid value, the CLI will fail to start with a useful error message.